Chjabbour/ReservationApp/README.md

 Copy your java path to the JRE home and rename it to Java SE 1.8.0_172.
 Once you click finish select that java version and click Apply and Close

-Add the liberty Server in Eclipse:
+### Adding the liberty Server in Eclipse:
 Navigate to Windows > Show View > Other > Server > Servers > Finish
 Severs tab > create a new server > IBM > Liberty Server > Path > Select the installed wlp server > finish

 Go back to the server panel > expand Liberty Server > Open Server Configuration > Source > locate the line with “fileset” and edit the start of the path to match your local setup.
 Then right click Liberty Server again > Start

+**Add the 5 security files into the server**

 Navigate to Performance-Management/PerfMgmtStoreBuild/defaultServer/resources/security and copy the 5 files then paste them in wlp/usr/servers/defaultServer/resources/security/

-### You need to set environment variables to the current shell to initialize the secrets volume.
+### Set environment variables to the current shell to initialize the secrets volume.
 ```bash
 # Vault prod address
 export VAULT_ADDR=https://vserv-us.sos.ibm.com:8200